To receive an update report on the Council’s progress to becoming carbon neutral by 2030.

 Cabinet Members recognised that Climate Change continues to be one of the most significant issues that affects the Borough’s residents, communities and businesses and welcomed the measures that had already been taken to reduce energy in key buildings, invest in affordable warmth and housing programmes to provide energy efficient properties and improve walking and cycling routes.
 It was noted that the importance of climate change was a culture which was embedded into the Council’s service strategies and Cabinet Members thanked officers for their work.

-The Leader of the Conservative Group commended on the amount work of the Council had done so far in response to the mitigation of carbon emissions and thanked officers for their work.
+The Leader of the Conservative Group commented on the amount of work the Council had done so far in response to the mitigation of carbon emissions and thanked officers for their work.
 He was pleased to see further improvements had been made to cycle routes and transport networks and asked officers to continue to assess these routes to ensure not only they remain available to residents but are also maintained and accessible.
 It was noted that the Local Plan presents an opportunity to look at urban densification and avoid building on green field space.
 He also raised concerns around electrical grid connections and the ability to accept and transmit electricity and supported the Council in its efforts to request a timescale from Central Government on when the grid will be updated to the flexibility it needs to both receive and accept power.

 The Leader of the Liberal Democrat Group welcomed the report and was pleased with the amount of nature reserves the Borough currently has.
 He noted the importance of lobbying as a Local Authority to strengthen planning standards for new homes and suggested that buildings are retrofitted with insulation.
 Acknowledging that some houses need to be built in green spaces, it was requested that officers reconsider the use of green spaces for building works as part of the Local Plan.